lephanthutra/Failure-analysis-of-parameter-induced-simulation-crashes-in-climate-models/README.md

 - 2nd Goal: Understand the basic concepts of eigenvector, eigenvalues and Principle Components Analysis and implement in python language.

+# PCA (Principle Components Analysis)

+We use PCA when:

+- We want to reduce the number of variables, but are not able to identify

 # Lab 1 - 2:

 - Find probability distribution function (PDF): Uniform PDF with F(x) = 1 for 0 <= x <= 1.